-Industry partners and non-governmental organizations support and provide mentorship for many of the hands-on, professional experiences that benefit Villanova Engineering students.
+Industry partners, non-profits and international organizations support and provide mentorship for many of the hands-on, professional experiences that benefit Villanova Engineering students.
 Opportunities for students include:

 Senior capstone projects: A graduation requirement for all engineering students, senior capstone projects reflect real-world challenges and demonstrate students’ acquired knowledge.
 Recent projects and partners include: